gaehlerm/SoftwareEngineering/README.md

 ## Observer

+//etc. ...

 # 18. Decoupling
 // Maybe look at Fowlers book refactoring again.
 There might be some advice.

 // add some more text from the pragmatic programmer

 Decoupling is a very essential part of software engineering.
+Without coupling, it wouldn't be possible to write code.
+Coupling is the glue that sticks everything together.
+But too much glue is bad as it makes everything sticky.
 In bad code, everything depends on each other.
 Every module or file imports dozens of other files.
-This is really bad because if you want to change one of them, you might have to change the whole dozen.
+This is really bad because if you want to change one of them, you might have to change a whole dozen.
 Instead you have to make sure that the coupling is as low as possible.
 This keeps the code soft and flexible.

 This is one of the reasons why global variables and inheritance are not recommended.
 Global variables are the worst as they instantly glue the whole code together.
 It’s like importing something everywhere.
 This is absolutely deadly.
 Don’t use global variables.